weaverbel/intro-computational-thinking/content/4-lesson.md

 #### But first, do no harm ...

 The automation of bureaucratic and administrative operations is speeding up data capture and service provision, *"enabling more-than-human speeds of sorting and analysis.
-The potential drawback is that machines have no understanding of what they are doing – and sometimes humans do not either,"* says Professor Mark Andrejevic FAHA in this article, [Robodebt and the Dangers of Datafication: Fast Machines and Fallible Humans](https://mailchi.mp/humanities.org.au/5-minute-friday-read-mark-andrejevics-robodebt-and-the-dangers-of-datafication), which warns of the dangers of too much autonomous automation.
+The potential drawback is that machines have no understanding of what they are doing – and sometimes humans do not either,"* says Professor Mark Andrejevic FAHA in this article, [Robodebt and the Dangers of Datafication: Fast Machines and Fallible Humans](https://mailchi.mp/humanities.org.au/5-minute-friday-read-mark-andrejevics-robodebt-and-the-dangers-of-datafication), which warns of the dangers of **too much** autonomous automation.

 While automation brings many benefits, it can also render decisions and analysis opaque and overly rigid.
-The famous phrase *'Computer says no'* from the TV show *Little Britain* is a perfect example of this kind of intransigent alibi.
+The famous phrase *'Computer says no'* from the TV show *Little Britain* is a perfect example of this kind of intransigence.
+Experiences of this kind will frustrate users.

-Use automation, but use it wisely, and ethically, and with lashings of human oversight.
+Use automation, but use it wisely, and ethically, and always with lashings of human oversight.

 ---------